fladd/ScanSessionTool/paper/paper.md

 measurements, as well as any related logfiles (e.g. stimulation protocols, response time recordings, etc.) into a unified hierarchical folder structure for archiving purposes (see also \autoref{fig:Figure2}).
-In addition, the software has (optional) sepcial support for BrainVoyager and (Turbo-)BrainVoyager (which is commonly used for real-time functional MRI measurements).
+In addition, the software has (optional) special support for BrainVoyager and (Turbo-)BrainVoyager (which is commonly used for real-time functional MRI measurements).